finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 api_instance = lusid.InstrumentsApi(lusid.ApiClient(configuration))
 identifier_type = 'identifier_type_example' # str | The identifier being supplied e.g. \"Figi\".
-identifiers = None # list[str] | The values of the identifier for the requested instruments. effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the instrument definitions.
+identifiers = None # list[str] | The values of the identifier for the requested instruments. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the instrument definitions.
 Defaults to return the latest version of each instrument definition if not specified. (optional) instrument_property_keys = ['instrument_property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\". (optional)